lewisc2303/LewisBlog/content/post/Day_32.md

 - Data constructor:`True` and `False`.

 #### Typeclasses
-Is an an umbrella term for grouping certain types together and specifying which operations can be performed on certain expressions.
+Are an an umbrella term for grouping certain types together and specifying which operations can be performed on certain expressions.

 By entering `:t (==)` into the REPL, you can find out the type class.
 ```